-- (e) To the extent practical, the neighborhood TOD plan must be consistent with any applicable special area plan or community master plan, or make recommendations for revisions to these plans. - (f) The neighborhood TOD plan must be submitted to the council and approval of the plan will be by council resolution, with or without amendments. - (g) The primary design objectives of the Waipahu Neighborhood TOD Plan are as follows: [-] - [(1) The Waipahu Neighborhood TOD Plan was adopted by the council via Resolution No. 14-47, CD1, on April 16, 2014.
-It includes the West Loch and Waipahu Transit Center station areas. - (2) The Waipahu Transit Center station area reflects - (1) Maintain Waipahu's heritage as a former sugar plantation town[.
+- (c) The process must consider population, economic, and market analyses, and infrastructure analyses, including capacities of water, wastewater, and roadway systems.
+Where appropriate, public-private partnership opportunities must be investigated. - (d) The neighborhood TOD plan must be consistent with the applicable regional development plan. - (e) To the extent practical, the neighborhood TOD plan must be consistent with any applicable special area plan or community master plan, or make recommendations for revisions to these plans. - (f) The neighborhood TOD plan must be submitted to the council and approval of the plan will be by council resolution, with or without amendments. - (g) The primary design objectives of the Waipahu Neighborhood TOD Plan are as follows: [-] - [(1) The Waipahu Neighborhood TOD Plan was adopted by the council via-Resolution No. 14-47, CD1, on April 16, 2014.
+It includes the West Lochand Waipahu Transit Center station areas. - (2) The Waipahu Transit Center station area reflects - (1) Maintain Waipahu's heritage as a former sugar plantation town[.
 The area is generally] in the Pouhala (Waipahu Transit Center) station area; - (2) Maintain the area's low-rise [in] character and [contains a] wide range of uses[.
-The plan envisions the retention of the]; - (3) Retain the area's historic low-rise character while providing new retail, office, and residential opportunities in a walkable, mixed-use setting in the areas along Waipahu Depot [Road] Street and Farrington Highway[-]: - [(3) Development] (4) Concentrate development in the [West Loch] Hoaeae (West Loch) station area [will be concentrated] in the area adjacent to the [transit] rail station along Farrington Highway and Leoole Street[-]; and - (5) [The plan envisions] Encourage a higher density commercial center with mixed-use buildings along Farrington Highway, while Leoole and Leoku Streets serve as pedestrian-oriented streets with active ground floor activities and pedestrian access to the Pearl Harbor Historic Trail. - (h) The primary design objectives of the Aiea-Pearl City Neighborhood TOD Plan are as follows: - (1) Develop the Kalauao (Pearlridge) station area as a major urban center and regional destination with opportunities for new high-density residential and commercial development that enhance access and views to the area's natural features;
+The plan envisions the retention of the]; - (3) Retain the area's historic low-rise character, while providing new retail, office, and residential opportunities in a walkable, mixed-use setting in the areas along Waipahu Depot [Road] Street and Farrington Highway[-]; - [(3) Development] (4) Concentrate development in the [West Loch] Hoaeae (West Loch) station area [will be concentrated] in the area adjacent to the [transit] rail station along Farrington Highway and Leoole Street[-]; and - (5) [The plan envisions] Encourage a higher-density commercial center with mixed-use buildings along Farrington Highway, while Leoole and Leoku

+Streets serve as pedestrian-oriented streets with active ground floor activities and pedestrian access to the Pearl Harbor Historic Trail.

-- (2) Preserve views of Pearl Harbor from Kaonohi Street; - (3) Create additional housing units, improved access and amenities along the Pearl Harbor Historic Trail, and new waterfront open spaces in the area makai of Kamehameha Highway; - Transform the existing parking lots and low-density commercial uses near the Waiawa (Pearl Highlands) station area into a walkable, pedestrian-oriented environment by allowing new high-density development; - (5) Promote the area as an attractive place to live and work by emphasizing and improving amenities like the Pearl Harbor Historic Trail, the University of Hawaii Urban Garden Center, and the wide variety of local shopping and dining; - (6) Improve access to regional transportation options, especially pedestrian and bicycle access to the Pearl Harbor Historic Trail from public streets; and - (7) Promote the vision of the Halaulani (Leeward Community College) station area as a college-oriented neighborhood that provides new housing, services, transportation options, and gathering places for students, faculty, and area residents."
+- (h) The primary design objectives of the Aiea-Pearl City Neighborhood TOD Plan are as follows: - (1) Develop the Kalauao (Pearlridge) station area as a major urban center and regional destination with opportunities for new high-density residential and commercial development that enhance access and views to the area's natural features; - (2) Preserve views of Pearl Harbor from Kaonohi Street; - (3) Create additional housing units, improved access and amenities along the Pearl Harbor Historic Trail, and new waterfront open spaces in the area makai of Kamehameha Highway; - (4) Transform the existing parking lots and low-density commercial uses near the Waiawa (Pearl Highlands) station area into a walkable, pedestrian-oriented environment by allowing new high-density development; - (5) Promote the area as an attractive place to live and work by emphasizing and improving amenities like the Pearl Harbor Historic Trail, the University of Hawaii Urban Garden Center, and the wide variety of local shopping and dining; - (6) Improve access to regional transportation options, especially pedestrian and bicycle access to the Pearl Harbor Historic Trail from public streets; and - (7) Promote the vision of the Halaulani (Leeward Community College) station area as a college-oriented neighborhood."

-SECTION 4.
+SECTION 5.
 Section 21-9.100-5, Revised Ordinances of Honolulu 1990 ("Interim planned development-transit (IPD-T) projects"), as amended by Ordinance 20-40 and Ordinance 20-41, is amended by amending subsection (b) to read as follows:

-- "(b) Eligible zoning lots.
-IPD-T projects may be permitted on zoning lots that meet the following standards: - (1) [Where an approved neighborhood TOD plan exists for the area, the site]
+"(b) Eligible zoning lots.
+IPD-T projects may be permitted on zoning lots that meet the following standards:

+- [Where an approved neighborhood TOD plan exists for the area, the site]